What is Ferranti Effect?

 In general practice we know, that for all electrical systems current flows from the region of higher potential to the region of lower potential, to compensate for the electrical potential difference that exists in the system.
 In all practical cases, the sending end voltage is higher than the receiving end due to line losses, so current flows from the source or the supply end to the load.

 This capacitor charging current leads to a voltage drop across the line inductor of the transmission system which is in phase with the sending end voltages.
 This voltage drop keeps on increasing additively as we move towards the load end of the line and subsequently, the receiving end voltage tends to get larger than applied voltage leading to the phenomena called Ferranti effect in power system.
 We illustrate that with the help of a phasor diagram below.

-Thus both the capacitance and inductor effect of transmission line are equally responsible for this particular phenomena to occur, and hence Ferranti effect is negligible in case of a short transmission lines as the inductor of such a line is practically considered to be nearing zero.
-In general for a 300 Km line operating at a frequency of 50 Hz, the no load receiving end voltage has been found to be 5% higher than the sending end voltage.
+Thus both the capacitance and inductor effect of transmission line are equally responsible for this particular phenomena to occur, and hence Ferranti effect is negligible in case of a short transmission line as the inductor of such a line is practically considered to be nearing zero.
+In general for a 300 Km line operating at a frequency of 50 Hz, the no-load receiving end voltage has been found to be 5% higher than the sending end voltage.

 Now in case of a “long transmission line,” it has been practically observed that the line electrical resistance is negligibly small compared to the line reactance.
 Hence we can assume the length of the phasor Ic R = 0; we can consider the rise in the voltage is only due to OA – OC = reactive drop in the line.

-From the above equation it is absolutely evident, that the rise in voltage at the receiving end is directly proportional to the square of the line length, and hence in case of a long transmission line it keeps increasing with length and even goes beyond the applied sending end voltage at times, leading to the phenomena called Ferranti effect.
+From the above equation it is absolutely evident, that the rise in voltage at the receiving end is directly proportional to the square of the line length, and hence in case of a long transmission line it keeps increasing with length, and even goes beyond the applied sending end voltage at times, leading to the phenomena called Ferranti effect.
 If you’d like to be quizzed on the Ferranti effect and related power system topics, check out our power system MCQ (Multiple Choice Questions).